diyElectronicsLab/ThePlantPlant/ESP32/Readme.md

 `
 - the code inside the loop(){} block will run over and over again in an endless loop.
 - we tell the microcontroller to continouesly turn the LED_PIN on `digitalWrite(LED_PIN, HIGH)`, wait for one second or 1000 milliseconds `delay (1000)`, turn the pin off `digitalWrite(LED_PIN, LOW)` and again wait for 1000 milliseconds `delay (1000)`.
 Thats all!

+### Compile and Upload

+Now we are ready to compile / "Build" (ckeck if our code fits the rules of Arduino and c/c++) and upload the code to our ESP32!

+- go to your main.cpp file and click on the little hook symbol in the upper right corner.
+Your code will be compiled: it is checked for errors and converted to machine code that the ESP32 can understand.
+We will not see this machine code - that`s ok because we would not really be able to read it.
+- click on the little arrow next to the compile symbol and click on "upload" in the dropdown.
+Your Code will be uploaded to the ESP32 and it should start to blink!

+## Hello World: Serial Monitor

+Our second "Hello World" program will establish a communication port between the ESP32 and our computer so we will be able to send messages between both devices.

+### Preparations
+- click on the file "platformio.ini" in the sidebar of the "files" tab.
+- add the line `monitor_speed = 9600` to the bottom of the file and safe.
+- copy the code inside the folder "ESP32-Serial" from the file "main.cpp" and replace the code in your "main.cpp" file with the new code example.

+### The Code

+You will notice that the code did not change too much.
+We only added a few lines that allow us to communicate and send messages from the ESP32 to our computer.

+- the line `Serial.begin(9600);` opens a communication channel over the USB cable.
+9600 is the speed at which we are communicating, it must fit the speed you added to the platformio.ini file `monitor_speed = 9600`.
+- the line `  Serial.println("HELLO CLASSROOM!");` sends a message "HELLO CLASSROOOM" from the ESP32 to our computer once in the beginning.
+- further down, you see the same line of code but with another message.
+Whenever the LED is on, we want to send "LED IS ON", when its off we send "LED IS OFF".
+- you can see that the code is executed from top to bottom and line by line.

+### Compile, Upload and Receive the Messages

+Again, we are ready to compile and upload the code.
+Additionally, we will open the Serial Monitor to receive the messages we are sending.

+- go to your main.cpp file and click on the little hook symbol in the upper right corner.
+Your code will be compiled.
+- click on the little arrow next to the compile symbol and click on "upload" in the dropdown.
+- once the code is uploaded, click on the "plug" symbol next to the upload/compile button.
+A new terminal window will open in the bottom and you will see the messages!